mpenciak/mpenciak.github.io/aboutme.md

 title: About me
 show-avatar: false
 jobs:
-    - name: Software Engineer at Yatima Inc.
+    - name: Software Engineer at Lurk Lab.
       dates: May 2022 - Now
     - name: Zelevinsky Postdoctoral Fellow at Northeastern University.
       dates: Aug.
 2019 - May 2022